Deep Learning for Multivariate Time Series Imputation: A Survey: Generative Methods

 GANs facilitate adversarial training through a minimax game between two components: a generator aiming to mimic the real data distribution, and a discriminator tasked with distinguishing between the generated and real data.
 This dynamic fosters a progressive refinement of synthetic data that increasingly resembles real samples.

-In~\cite{luo2018grui}, authors propose a two-stage GAN imputation method (GRUI-GAN), which is the first GAN-based method for imputing time series data.
-GRUI-GAN first learns the distribution of the observed multivariate time series data by a standard adversarial training manner, and then optimizes the input noise of the generator to further maximize the similarity of the generated and observed multivariate time series data.
+In~\cite{luo2018grui}, authors propose a two-stage GAN imputation method (GRUI-GAN), which is the first GAN-based method for imputing time-series data.
+GRUI-GAN first learns the distribution of the observed multivariate time-series data by a standard adversarial training manner and then optimizes the input noise of the generator to further maximize the similarity of the generated and observed multivariate time series.
 However, the second stage in GRUI-GAN needs a lot of time to find the best matched input vector, and this vector is not always the best especially when the initial value of the “noise” is not properly set.
 Then, an end-to-end GAN imputation model $E^2$GAN~\cite{luo2019e2gan} is further proposed, where the generator takes a denoising autoencoder module to avoid the “noise” optimization stage in GRUI-GAN.
 Meanwhile, authors in ~\cite{liu2019naomi} propose a non-autoregressive multi-resolution GAN model (NAOMI), where the generator is assembled by a forward-backward encoder and a multiresolution decoder.
-The imputed data are recursively generated by the multiresolution decoder in a non-autoregressive manner, which mitigates error accumulation in scenarios involving high-missing and long sequence time series data.
+The imputed data are recursively generated by the multiresolution decoder in a non-autoregressive manner, which mitigates error accumulation in scenarios involving high-missing and long sequence time series.
 On the other hand, in~\cite{miao2021ssgan}, authors propose USGAN, which generates high-quality imputed data by integrating a discriminator with a temporal reminder matrix.
 This matrix introduces added complexity to the training of the discriminator and subsequently leads to improvements in the generator's performance.
 Furthermore, they extend USGAN to a semi-supervised model SSGAN, by introducing an extra classifier.
-In this way, SSGAN takes advantage of the label information, so that the generator can estimate the missing values, conditioned on observed components and data labels at the same time.
+In this way, SSGAN leverages label information, allowing the generator to estimate missing values while conditioning on observed components and labels simultaneously.